amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 Let's get started!

-## Running the code

-Assuming you still have Redis running in GitPod, all we have to do is compile the app and run it.

-From the *exercise5-start* folder in the terminal window:

-- `./mvnw clean package assembly:assembly` to build the code
-- `java -cp target/demo-1.0-SNAPSHOT-jar-with-dependencies.jar com.redis.lars.App` to run the app

-Make sure you read the terminal output.
-What does it say?

 ## Goals

 After this exercise you will have a running app that consumes RabbitMQ messages and put store them as streams in Redis.
 The first piece of code consists of a RabbitMQ producer.
 The producer simulates sensors that send geographical coordinates and temperatures from different locations.